-Ninety-five percent of the companies in the Fund have three or more women on their boards of directors.
-Further, 40 percent of board seats and 32 percent of executive management positions are held by women, compared to 28 percent and 20 percent, respectively, for companies in the MSCI World Index.‡
+Ninety-seven percent of the companies in the Fund have two or more women on their boards of directors.
+Further, 39 percent of board seats and 32 percent of executive management positions are held by women, compared to 28 percent and 20 percent, respectively, for companies in the MSCI World Index.‡

-Following are some of the companies in the Index and the Fund, as well as examples of ways in which they are embracing gender diversity and women’s leadership.
+Following are some of the companies in the Impax Global Women’s Leadership Index, and the Fund, and examples of ways in which they are embracing gender diversity and women’s leadership.

 PayPal Holdings, Inc. (PYPL)